TikTok Tips & Strategies

 2. The Nature of the Copyrighted Work

 This factor considers the original work itself.
 Fair use usually applies more easily to factual works (like news reports or documentaries) than to highly creative ones (like blockbuster movies or fictional narratives).
-Movies fall into the "highly creative" bucket, which makes this factor a bit harder to win.
-That's why being transformative is so important - it gives you a much stronger argument overall.
+Movies fall into the "highly creative" category, which makes this factor harder to beat.
+That’s why being transformative is so important - it strengthens your overall argument.

 3. The Amount and Substantiality of the Portion Used